 And also, if you need a dairy-free vanilla ice cream recipe, this one is made with coconut milk.

 Mint Chocolate Chip Ice Cream Recipe (Dairy-Free, Egg-Free)

 - 3 medium avocados

-- 2 1/2 cups coconut milk store-bought or homemade
+- 2 ½ cups coconut milk (or try this homemade recipe)

-- 1/3 cup honey or maple syrup coconut sugar or another unrefined sugar can also be used, but it will change the color
+- ⅓ cup raw honey (coconut sugar or another unrefined sugar can also be used, but will change the color)

-- 1 teaspoon grass-fed gelatin if using homemade coconut milk, add in an extra teaspoon
+- 1 tsp grass-fed gelatin (if using homemade coconut milk, add in an extra teaspoon)

 - Measure out two tablespoons of coconut milk.
 Add gelatin to coconut milk and set aside (It needs time to soften and absorb liquid.)